shumin-li/myJavaProject/README.md

 ## User Stories

-* As a user, I want to type in a time at which I want to know the tidal elevations
+* As a user, I want to type in a time, and get the tidal elevation at that time and corresponding tidal chart of the day
-* As a user, I want to get the tidal elevation of the time I put
+* As a user, I want to save the search to MyFavoriteSearch
-* As a user, I want to save my search result to a local repository
+* As a user, I want to review all my saved TideSearch
-* As a user, I want to review all my saved tide searches
+* As a user, I want to delete some of my saved TideSearch